-Technical analysis indicators tend to teach the wrong ideas to beginners looking to learn trading as they provide a false sense of confidence when making decisions, as beginners rely on them instead of having logical arguments on why they make a decision, so it’s better when you're learning to trade to avoid them.
+Technical analysis indicators tend to teach the wrong ideas to beginners looking to learn trading as they provide a false sense of confidence when making decisions, as beginners rely on them instead of having logical arguments on why they make a decision, so it’s better to avoid them when you're getting started.

-Once we manage to understand all the fundamentals, the next step in order to learn trading is understanding how prices get determined and which factors have great influence on them.
+Once we manage to understand all the fundamentals, the next step in order to learn trading is learning economic principles which will lead to understanding how prices get determined and which factors have great influence on them.